Democratic Republic of the Congo: Geography

 The DRC is located in central sub-Saharan Africa, bordered to the northwest by the Republic of the Congo, to the north by the Central African Republic, to the northeast by South Sudan, to the east by Uganda, Rwanda and Burundi, and by Tanzania (across Lake Tanganyika), to the south and southeast by Zambia, to the southwest by Angola, and to the west by the South Atlantic Ocean and the Cabinda Province exclave of Angola.
 The country lies between latitudes 6°N and 14°S, and longitudes 12°E and 32°E. It straddles the Equator, with one-third to the north and two-thirds to the south.
 With an area of 2345408 km2, it is the second-largest country in Africa by area, after Algeria.

 As a result of its equatorial location, the DRC experiences high precipitation and has the highest frequency of thunderstorms in the world.
-The annual rainfall can total upwards of 2000 mm in some places, and the area sustains the Congo rainforest, the second-largest rain forest in the world after the Amazon rainforest.
+The annual rainfall can total upwards of 2000 mm in some places, and the area sustains the Congo rainforest, the second-largest rainforest in the world after the Amazon rainforest.
 This massive expanse of lush jungle covers most of the vast, low-lying central basin of the river, which slopes toward the Atlantic Ocean in the west.
 This area is surrounded by plateaus merging into savannas in the south and southwest, by mountainous terraces in the west, and dense grasslands extending beyond the Congo River in the north.
 The glaciated Rwenzori Mountains are found in the extreme eastern region.

 The tropical climate produced the Congo River system which dominates the region topographically along with the rainforest it flows through.
 The Congo Basin occupies nearly the entire country and an area of nearly 1000000 km2.
 The river and its tributaries form the backbone of Congolese economics and transportation.
 Major tributaries include the Kasai, Sangha, Ubangi, Ruzizi, Aruwimi, and Lulonga.